-The Company holds 36 claims totaling 21,059 ha in 4 other uranium properties located around in and around the Northeast Athabasca Basin area of Saskatchewan.
+The Company holds 28 claims totaling 20,353 ha in 3 uranium properties located in the Northeast Athabasca Basin area of Saskatchewan.
+This area of the basin overlies the northeast trending Wollaston-Mudjatik Transition/Shear Zone, expressed as a wide low magnetic zone in the basement rocks and often displaying conductive characteristics that are coincident with known uranium deposits including McArthur River, Cigar Lake and Rabbit Lake.
 All properties are prospective for basement and/or unconformity hosted settings.